NatanLuz/NatanLuz/README.md

 -----------------------
 I'm an Information Systems Student, currently in my second semester of my undergraduate degree.
-I've been passionate about technology since I was a child, constantly improving and seeking opportunities to advance in the field of Full-Stack development.
+I've been passionate about technology since I was a child, constantly improving and seeking opportunities to advance in the field of Frontend.
 I'm looking for opportunities that challenge me and allow me to apply my knowledge in practice, contributing solutions and growing professionally.

 * 🌍  I'm based in Santa Catarina
 * 🖥️  See my portfolio at [Meu Portfolio](http://portfolioweb-olive-tau.vercel.app/)